macespinoza/cdap-clients/cdap-authentication-clients/python/README.md

                               authentication_client.get_access_token().value }
  requests.request(method, url, headers=headers)
  ```
- If there is error in fetching access token, an ```IOError``` will be raised.
+ If there is an error while fetching the access token, an ```IOError``` will be raised.
 The Authentication Client
  caches the access token until the token expires.
 It automatically re-fetches a new token upon expiry.